emmahsax/github-pages-deploy-action/README.md

   <img src="https://github.com/JamesIves/github-pages-deploy-action/raw/dev/assets/screenshot.png">
 </p>

+## Archival Notice

+This repository has been archived and designated as read-only.
+From GitHub's documentation:

+> This will make the emmasax4/github-pages-deploy-action repository, issues, pull requests, labels, milestones, projects, wiki, releases, commits, tags, branches, reactions and comments read-only and disable any future comments.
+The repository can still be forked.

+For a similar GitHub Action that is _not_ archived, please visit the source of this project: https://github.com/JamesIves/github-pages-deploy-action.

+To unarchive this repository at any time, please reach out to me at https://emmasax4.com/contact-me/.

 ## Getting Started :airplane:

 You can include the action in your workflow to trigger on any event that [GitHub actions supports](https://help.github.com/en/articles/events-that-trigger-workflows).
 If the remote branch that you wish to deploy to doesn't already exist the action will create it for you.
 Your workflow will also need to include the `actions/checkout` step before this workflow runs in order for the deployment to work.